Soul Stirring

-Soul Stirring (ソウルスターリング, foaled 13 February 2014) is a Japanese Thoroughbred racehorse.
+Soul Stirring (ソウルスターリング, foaled 13 February 2014) is a former Japanese Thoroughbred racehorse and current broodmare.
 As a two-year-old in 2016 she won the JRA Award for Best Two-Year-Old Filly after winning all three of her races including the Grade 1 Hanshin Juvenile Fillies.
 In the following year she took the Tulip Sho and ran third in the Oka Sho before taking the Yushun Himba and was again rated the best of her age and sex in Japan, winning the JRA Award for Best Three-Year-Old Filly.
 She remained in training for two more seasons but failed to win again.

 Background

 Soul Stirring is a brown mare with a white blaze and a white sock on her left hind leg bred in Hokkaido by the Yoshida family's Shadai Group.
 She was sent into training with Kazuo Fujisawa.

 She was from the first crop of foals sired by Frankel, an undefeated racehorse whose other progeny have included Cracksman and Without Parole.
 Soul Stirring was the second foal of Stacelita, a multiple Group 1 winner in both Europe and the United States.
 As a descendant of the German mare Schonbrunn (foaled 1966) she was closely related to many other major winners including Sagace, Zagreb and Steinlen.